makman568/algofun/pq/falcon_envelopes.md

 5. **Fast finalization:** 2.85s block time limits vote accumulation window

 **Our Bandwidth Model:**
-Our calculations (See Appendix A) utilize **110-150 envelopes per round** to account for pipelining overlap.
+Our calculations (See Appendix A) utilize **115-157 envelopes per round** to account for pipelining overlap.
-This reflects realistic steady-state bandwidth requirements for relay infrastructure.
+This reflects realistic steady-state bandwidth requirements for relay infrastructure, including the contribution of middle-tier stake holders (0.1%-0.5%) to NextVote thresholds.

 ## 9.3 Rounds per Day